Caspian Airlines Flight 7908

 Caspian Airlines Flight 7908 was a scheduled commercial flight from Tehran, Iran, to Yerevan, Armenia, that crashed near the village of Jannatabad, outside the city of Qazvin in north-western Iran, on 15 July 2009.
-All 153 passengers and 15 crew on board died.
+All 153 passengers and 15 crew members on board died.

 The crash was the fourth deadliest aviation incident in Iran behind Iran Air Flight 655 (1988), the Iran Ilyushin Il-76 crash (2003), and Ukraine International Airlines Flight 752 (2020).
 It was also the second-deadliest aviation incident in 2009 behind Air France Flight 447.

 The subsequent crash investigation found that the incident had been caused by fatigue failure and consequent disintegration of a rotor disc in the left hand engine (engine #1).
 In addition to the failure of that engine, fragments of the disc severed two of the three hydraulic control systems, and damaged fuel lines for the centre engine (engine #2).
 Fuel leaking from these damaged lines ignited, causing a large fire which then destroyed components that controlled the elevators and rudder, resulting in the pilots losing control of the aircraft.

 Aircraft and crew

 The aircraft was a Tupolev Tu-154M built in 1987 and operated by Iran's Caspian Airlines, according to a spokesman for Iran's aviation agency.

-The crashed aircraft was registration EP-CPG, an aircraft which entered service on 20 April 1987 as YA-TAR for Bakhtar Afghan Airlines and was sold to Ariana Afghan Airlines in 1988.
+The crashed aircraft had registration EP-CPG, an aircraft which entered service on 20 April 1987 as YA-TAR for Bakhtar Afghan Airlines and was sold to Ariana Afghan Airlines in 1988.
 YA-TAR served with Ariana Afghan until sold to Caspian Airlines on 15 March 1998, 11 years after it was built.
 It was re-registered as EP-CPG in 1999.

-The aircraft was checked for safety in June 2009 and was given flight licence until 2010.
-This was also stated by an Armenian aviation official, saying that the plane had gone through technical control in Mineralnye Vody Airport in southern Russia in June.
+The aircraft was checked for safety in June 2009 and was given a flight licence until 2010.
+This was also stated by an Armenian aviation official, saying that the plane had gone through technical controls in Mineralnye Vody Airport in southern Russia in June.

 The flight crew consisted of captain Ali Asghar Shir Akbari, first officer Javad Masoumi Hesari, navigator Mahdi Firouse Souheil, and flight engineer Nima Salehie Rezve.

 Accident

 The aircraft crashed at 11:33 Iran Daylight Time (07:03 UTC), 16 minutes after takeoff from Tehran Imam Khomeini International Airport.
 According to authorities, the aircraft's tail suddenly caught on fire.
 The pilot circled, trying to find a safe spot to land, but without success.
 The aircraft was destroyed after it crashed into a field, carving a crater up to 10 m deep.
-An eyewitness who claims to have been within 300 m of the crash-site described the event as if "the plane just fell out of the sky".
+An eyewitness who claims to have been within 300 m of the crash site described the event as if "the plane just fell out of the sky".
 Three hours after the crash, fires over a 200 m2 area still remained.
 A witness told Fars News Agency:

 The aircraft's cockpit voice recorder and flight data recorder were found on 16 July.
 However, one of the "black boxes" was reported by Chief Investigator Ahmad Majidi to be damaged.
-Both flight recorders were successfully accessed, however, and contributed data to the accident investigation.
+Both flight recorders were successfully accessed and contributed data to the accident investigation.